BHEAGA

 Calculating your figures...

-Better Help (with) Electricity And Gas Arrears
+Bheaga stands for Better Help (with) Electricity and Gas Arrears

 In Irish, beag means small.
 Energy companies are big and powerful, while those on lower incomes are small. bheaga.ie is here for the muintir bheaga — the "small people" — helping families struggling with electricity and gas arrears to know exactly what's reasonable* to pay.

-BHEAGA’s price is set at €19.27
+Bheaga's price is set at €19.27

 BHEAGA's price is set at €19.27 as Ireland's government decided to set up the Electricity Supply Board (ESB) to run, manage and distribute electricity countrywide almost 100 years ago in 1927.
 That fact can't be changed, so the price of our calculator to you will never be changed either.